aaronparker/aaronparker.github.io/_posts/2008-06-22-fixing-explorers-security-warning-prompts.md

 These warnings attempt to ensure users are aware of the potential risks when opening files from un-trusted locations.
 You can make a location trusted by adding it to the Local Intranet or Trusted Sites zones.
 This is exactly what you would do via script, Group Policy or some other workspace management tool, for your internal network locations, so that users do not see these prompts.
 However, a bug exists where drives mapped to these network locations are not placed into the right zone.

 If you map a drive to a UNC path that that includes two or more periods in the name you will see that the network drive is marked as being in the Internet zone even though you may have added the location to the Local Intranet zone.
-In my example here, I&#8217;ve mapped drive S: to [\\dc.dev.local\Apps](file://\\dc.dev.local\Apps), and as you can see, it’s in the Internet zone:
+In my example here, I've mapped drive S: to [\\dc.dev.local\Apps](file://\\dc.dev.local\Apps), and as you can see, it’s in the Internet zone:

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/06/internetzonedrive.png" border="0" alt="InternetZoneDrive" width="304" height="336" />